 What delights you?
 That which rejuvenates and uplifts you.
 Delight comes from truly experiencing the world and it goes hand in hand with leisure activities.

-Leisure can mean playing sport, meeting with friends, good food, reading… basically anything that fills your tank and makes you feel good about life again.
+Leisure can mean playing sport, meeting with friends, good food, reading… basically, anything that fills your well and makes you feel good about life again.

 God’s pleasures for us

 All good things come from God, He calls them blessings and rest is one of them.
-He gives us desires in our hearts, to create joy, so it is important to follow them.
+He puts in our hearts the desire to create joy, so it is important that we follow them.
 I refer to healthy desires, not those that are harmful to others and distance us from God.
 Know the difference.